mlscunizik/Build-Bootcamp/Week_2/4_Undoing_Changes.md

 ## :star: Tutor | Course overview and learning outcomes

 Tutor: [Akeem Qudus](https://github.com/holytech) and [Francis Njike](https://github.com/clashkid155)<br>
-The goal of this course is to introduce you to get started using git and github comfortably to work effectively.🚀
+The goal of this course is educate you on how you can undo changes to your repository for any reason you may want to.🚀